Bronstein, Gewirtz & Grossman, LLC Notifies PLAYSTUDIOS, Inc. f/k/a Acies Acquisition Corp. (MYPS, MYPSW, ACAC) Investors of Class Action and Encourages Investors to Contact the Firm

-Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Playstudios, Inc. (“Playstudios” or the “Company) f/k/a Acies Acquisition Corp. (“Acies”) (NASDAQ: MYPS, MYPSW, ACAC) and certain of its officers, on behalf of all persons and entities that: (1) purchased, or otherwise acquired securities of Playstudios, Inc. ("Playstudios") between June 22, 2021 and March 1, 2022, both dates inclusive (the "Class Period"), including, but not limited to, those who purchased or acquired Playstudios securities pursuant to the offering of the private investment in public equity ("PIPE" offering); (2) held common stock of Acies Acquisition Corp. ("Acies") as of May 25, 2021, and were eligible to vote at Acies' June 16, 2021 special meeting who exchanged their shares of Acies stock for shares of Playstudios stock pursuant to the merger of Acies and Old Playstudios; or (3) purchased or otherwise acquired Playstudios common stock pursuant to or traceable to the Acies' Registration Statement and Proxy Statement issued in connection with the June 2021 merger.
-Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com%2Fmyps.
+NEW YORK, April 21, 2022 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Playstudio, Inc. (“Playstudio” or the “Company) f/k/a Acies Acquisition Corp. (“Acies”) ( MYPS, MYPSW, ACAC) and certain of its officers, on behalf of all persons and entities that: (1) purchased, or otherwise acquired securities of Playstudios, Inc. ("Playstudios") between June 22, 2021 and March 1, 2022, both dates inclusive (the "Class Period"), including, but not limited to, those who purchased or acquired Playstudios securities pursuant to the offering of the private investment in public equity ("PIPE" offering); (2) held common stock of Acies Acquisition Corp. ("Acies") as of May 25, 2021, and were eligible to vote at Acies' June 16, 2021 special meeting who exchanged their shares of Acies stock for shares of Playstudios stock pursuant to the merger of Acies and Old Playstudios; or (3) purchased or otherwise acquired Playstudios common stock pursuant to or traceable to the Acies' Registration Statement and Proxy Statement issued in connection with the June 2021 merger.
+Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com/myps.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws.